multiplylabs/g1pilot/README.md

 - **arm_controller**: Node to control the upper body of the robot, providing joint and cartesian control modes for the arms.

 ## Usage

+### Configuration File
+The configuration file is located in the `config` folder.
+You can modify the parameters according to your needs.
+It's important to set up all the correct information for your robot.

+### Instructions
 Once you have the docker image running, you can run the following command to start the unitree node:

 ```bash